totten/smarty-classifier/README.md

 ## Install dependencies
 composer install

+## Print the parse-tree for a file

 ## Print the advice for a specific file
 ./bin/smartyup print-advice examples/input/many.tpl

+## Print the parse-tree for a block of text
+echo 'Hello {$name}' | ./bin/smartyup parse

-## Inspect the tags in a specific file
+## Print the parse-tree for file
-./bin/smartyup print-tags examples/input/greeter.tpl
+./bin/smartyup parse < examples/input/greeter.tpl
-./bin/smartyup print-tags examples/input/many.tpl

 ## Inspect the tags in all the example files
 ./bin/smartyup scan-examples